 Students represent the Penn State University Blue and White Society engaging in activity open to present and alumnus of Penn State University.

-The purpose of the Blue & White Society shall be:
+The purpose of the Blue & White Society shall be to:

 Business Association of Mont Alto (BAMA)